mwmckenzie/algorithmidi/README.md

 # Example Collections

 Algorithmidi's *Symphony of Variations* demonstrates its ability to breathe new life into classic compositions and create unique, endlessly evolving musical experiences.
-It's an exciting showcase of AI's potential in the realm of music composition and variation.
+It's an exciting showcase of procedural generation and AI's potential in the realm of music composition and variation.
 - **14 Collections**
 - **73 Total Songs**